MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 ### Lists is available in every team and channel

 Lists is preinstalled for all Teams users and is available directly in the tab gallery of every team and channel.
-This means that users don't have to go to the Teams app store to install it.
+This means that users don’t have to go to the Teams app store to install it.

 ### Lists and SharePoint

 Lists data is stored in the SharePoint team site.
-To learn more about how SharePoint interacts with Teams, see [How SharePoint and OneDrive interact with Teams](SharePoint-OneDrive-interact.md).
+To learn more about how SharePoint interacts with Teams, see [Overview of Teams and SharePoint integration](SharePoint-OneDrive-interact.md).

 Permissions set in SharePoint apply to lists created in the Lists app.
 By default, lists inherit permissions from the site to which they belong.
 These permissions govern the types of actions that users can do, such as whether they can create or edit lists.
 To learn more, see [Permission levels in SharePoint](/sharepoint/understanding-permission-levels) and [On-premises SharePoint Server user permissions and permission levels](/sharepoint/sites/user-permissions-and-permission-levels).

 In certain scenarios, you might want to restrict what actions users can do in lists.
 For example, a person on a team edits a list view that shouldn't, which changes it for all team members.
 With restrictions, you can allow only the team owner or certain team members to edit list views.
 To learn more, see [Customize permissions for a SharePoint list or library](https://support.microsoft.com/office/customize-permissions-for-a-sharepoint-list-or-library-02d770f3-59eb-4910-a608-5f84cc297782#ID0EAACAAA=Online,_2019,_2016,_2013).

 > [!NOTE]
 > At this point, owner and member permissions in a team aren't linked in any way to permissions in the team site that govern the behavior of lists or the Lists App.
-However, based on customer feedback and usage, this will be considered for a future iteration of the product.
+However, based on customer feedback and usage, this will be considered for a future iteration.

 ### Limitations

 With Lists, users get a desktop, web, and mobile experience.
-It's important to know that users can't create new lists or pin existing lists using Lists on the Teams mobile client.
+It's important to know that users can't create new lists or pin existing lists using Lists on the Teams mobile client yet.
 To view or edit a list on the Teams mobile client, a list must first be created or added using Lists in the Teams desktop or web client.

 Guests can't create or delete a list.
 They can add list items to existing lists, start new conversations about list items, and reply to existing conversations about list items.